Troy A. Paredes is the founder of Paredes Strategies LLC.

 From 2008-2013, Paredes was a Commissioner of the U.S. Securities and Exchange Commission, having been appointed by President George W. Bush and confirmed by the U.S. Senate.
 Paredes served as an SEC Commissioner during an especially historic time at the SEC and for our economy – namely, throughout the financial crisis and its aftermath, including the implementation of the Dodd-Frank Act.
 He played a key role in rulemakings and other regulatory matters concerning all aspects of the SEC’s mission and securities regulation, including, among other things, antifraud and anticorruption, public company disclosures, capital formation, corporate governance, executive compensation, investment management, investment advisors, broker-dealers, exchanges, credit rating agencies, equity market structure, fixed income markets, derivatives, auditing and accounting, and cybersecurity.
 At the SEC, Paredes was a strong advocate for small business and the JOBS Act, for solving the information overload problem of securities law disclosure, and for rigorous cost-benefit analysis.
 He also consistently expressed concerns about the overregulation and overreach of the Dodd-Frank Act.

 Since leaving government, Paredes has had a wide-ranging consulting practice.
-Paredes advises on financial regulation, compliance, risk management, corporate governance, governmental and regulatory affairs, and administrative agency process.
+Paredes advises on financial regulation, compliance, risk management, corporate governance, and regulatory strategy and change management.
 He also serves as an expert and advisor in regulatory enforcement investigations and in private litigation involving securities law and corporate law.

 Given Paredes’ extensive government, private sector, and academic experience, Paredes Strategies LLC also serves as an independent compliance consultant/corporate monitor.